 Taking out a second charge mortgage allows you to use any equity you have in your home as security against another loan, so that you basically have two mortgages.

 However, if you fall into financial difficulties repaying either the first or second mortgage and your property is repossessed and sold to repay the debts, the first mortgage takes priority, with the second mortgage repaid using any remaining funds.

-A poor credit rating could lead to you paying more in interest if you're looking to remortgage, as you may not be able to access the most competitive deals.
+A poor credit rating could lead to you paying more in interest if you're looking to remortgage, as you might not be able to access the most competitive deals.

 Taking out a second mortgage could mean paying more interest on just the extra amount you want to borrow, rather than on your entire mortgage.

-If your mortgage has a high early repayment charge, it may be cheaper to take out a second mortgage instead of remortgaging.
+If your mortgage has a high early repayment charge, it could be cheaper to take out a second mortgage instead of remortgaging.

-Being self-employed means you may not be able to access personal loans, so a second mortgage could be the only way for you to borrow a relatively small sum.
+Being self-employed means you might not be able to access personal loans, so a second mortgage could be the only way for you to borrow a relatively small sum.